Steve Stephens, alleged Cleveland Facebook killer, found dead in car after police pursuit

 After a brief, 2-mile traffic pursuit, Stephens pulled out a handgun and killed himself, Reed said.

+At a press conference Tuesday, Cleveland Police Chief Calvin Williams said he was grateful that the manhunt had ended, but would have preferred that the suspect had been found alive.

+"This started with one tragedy, and ended with another person taking their own life" Williams said.
+"Loss of life is a loss of life."

-On Sunday, Stephens posted a video to Facebook that allegedly showed him shooting and killing 74-year-old Robert Godwin in Cleveland.
-Police spoke with Stephens briefly after the incident took place Sunday but there had been no sighting of the suspect since the killing took place at 2 p.m.
+On Sunday, Stephens posted a video to Facebook that allegedly showed him shooting and killing 74-year-old Robert Godwin around 2 p.m.

 Police received nearly 400 tips from across the country, including possible sightings of Stephens in Pennsylvania.
 Officials had also offered a $50,000 reward for information leading to his capture.